What is it?

-Out of Tile’s complete range of Bluetooth tracking devices the Mate is the least expensive.
+Out of Tile’s complete range of Bluetooth tracking devices, the Mate is the least expensive.
 Is it worth the cash or do you need a more expensive option?

 Conversely, if you lose your phone you can double press the Tile’s button to make your phone ring, even if it’s on silent.
 You can also run the Tile with Apple iPad from 2012 onwards, iPad Mini, iPod Touch and Apple Watch, and most Android devices running 4.4 or later and Bluetooth 4.0 or later.

 Tile Mate, alongside Tile Slim, are in the ‘non-Pro’ range of Tile products and so have the more basic specification.
-That means their Bluetooth range is 30m compared to 60m for the Pro tiles, and their volume is half that of the more expensive options.
+That means their Bluetooth range is 45m (which was upgraded from 30m in 2018) compared to 90m for the Pro tiles (also upgraded from 60m), and their volume is half that of the more expensive options.